 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-You will take part in 3 Discussions in which you will post a thread presenting your own analysis (supported by citations) on the assigned topic, writing 400 – 500 words.
-Then, the student will post replies of 200 – 250 words each to 2 or more classmates’ threads.
-Each reply must be unique and must integrate ideas (supported by citations) from the required reading.
+You will take part in 2 Discussions in which you will post a thread presenting your own analysis (supported by citations) on the assigned topic, writing 500 words in current APA format.
+Then, the student will post replies of 250 words each to 2 or more classmates’ threads.
+Each reply must be unique and must integrate ideas (supported by citations) from the required reading and reflect current APA format.
 Merely posting the same reply in 2 places is not sufficient and may be treated as a form of academic misconduct.
 The original thread must incorporate ideas and citations from all of the required readings and presentations for that Module: Week.
 It must also address principles of local and state public leadership as part of a meaningful discussion of effective statesmanship.
 The reply posts must also integrate ideas and citations from the required readings and presentations for the Module: Week and previous weeks.

 Case Study Assignments (4)

-The student will, after reading a case related to local or state government, prepare a paper, at least 4 – 5 pages in length, analyzing the case.
+The student will, after reading a case related to local or state government, prepare a paper, at least 5 pages in length, in current APA format, analyzing the case.
 The case study paper will include an identification of the problem/challenge to practice presented by the case and the suggestions of best practices for future cases.
-Students should cite 3 – 5 sources outside of the course texts, presentations, and readings and the Bible.
-The citations should more current than 10 years old unless part of an historical account or theoretical framework.
+Students should cite 5 sources outside of the course texts, presentations, and readings and the Bible.
+The citations should be more current than 10 years old unless part of an historical account or theoretical framework.